 We also have a concern with respect to the product scope of the Proposed Rules.
-We understand that the Proposed Rules will apply to persons in the business of dealing in or advising on instruments as determined by the relevant derivatives product determination rule in each province and territory (the "Product Determination Rules").
-Under the Product Determination Rules, foreign exchange contracts are "in scope" and therefore would be "in scope" for the purposes of the Proposed Rules.
+We understand that the Proposed Rules will apply to persons in the business of dealing in or advising on instruments as determined by the relevant derivatives product determination rule in each province and territory (the "Product Determination Rules, foreign exchange contracts are "in scope" and therefore would be "in scope" for the purposes of the Proposed Rules.